• Python

 Python Recursion

-Recursion is a powerful programming concept where a function calls itself to solve a problem.
-In Python, recursion is often used for tasks that can be broken down into similar subtasks - such as calculating factorials, processing trees, or solving mathematical puzzles.
+Recursion is a programming concept where a function solves a problem by calling itself.
+This technique is often used for tasks that can be naturally broken down into smaller, identical sub-problems.

 What is Recursion?

-Here is a simple recursive function that counts down from a given number:
+Here is a simple recursive function that counts down from a given number to zero:

 def countdown(n):